Adihci/tonconnect-sdk/README.md

 This is a Tonkeeper-maintained fork of the official [TonConnect](https://github.com/ton-connect/sdk) with additional features and improvements, while maintaining compatibility with the core TonConnect protocol.

-Try our [Demo Dapp](https://tonkeeper.github.io/demo-dapp-with-wallet/) to see TON Connect in action!
+Try Dapp](https://tonkeeper.github.io/demo-dapp-with-wallet/) to see TON Connect in action!

 ---